Terms and Conditions for making payment transactions

 1. Complaints may be filed:

-2. orally– by phone, calling the line: + 48 61 8461 461 or 801 44 55 66 or in person for the record during the visit at the Bank’s branch office,
+2. orally– by phone, calling the line: + 48 61 8461 461 or 801 44 55 66, or personally on record during the visit at the Bank’s branch office,

-1. the Payer filed the complaint via complaint form rendered available on the plusbank.pl website – then the correspondence address is not required;
+1. the Payer filed the complaint via complaint form rendered available on the plusbank.pl/platnosci.bramka website and selected the receipt of reply via postal services – then the first and last name as well as the correspondence address are required to provide reply in a traditional way;

-2. the Payer submitted a request for the receipt of reply to the complaint by e-mail, on a durable medium – then the Payer needs to indicate the e-mail address for providing a reply to his/her complaint (if it is different than the e-mail address provided to the Bank by the Payer).
+2. the Payer submitted a request for the receipt of reply to the complaint by e-mail, on a durable information medium – then the Payer needs to indicate the e-mail address for providing a reply to his/her complaint (if it is different than the e-mail address provided to the Bank by the Payer).

 3. At the Payer’s request, the Bank shall confirm in writing, or in any other form agreed with the Payer, the fact of filing the complaint.

-5. In particularly complicated cases which make it impossible to consider the complaint and provide a reply within the time limit referred to in item 4 of this paragraph, the Bank may decide to extend the deadline for examining and providing a reply to the filed complaint.
+reply within the time limit referred to in item 4 of this paragraph, the Bank may decide to extend the deadline for examining and providing a reply to the filed complaint.
 In such a case, in information provided to the Payer, the Bank shall specify the expected deadline for examining the complaint and providing a reply which cannot exceed 35 business days from the date of receipt of the complaint, while indicating:

 1. reasons of the delay,